sree2798/SQL/README.md

 learnt and got clarity on the rank() function in MySQL, particularly on the partition by syntax, earlier i was skeptical on this

+learnt about dayofweek() function while solving a leetcode problem